 Lost in the Data Forest

-I recently visited a school and the administrator told me that she didn't have compelling word-of-mouth marketing.
-However, she had a large digital file of evidence that proved that her marketing efforts were reaching her intended online audience.
-Despite that, the school noticed a decline in both inquiries and applicant conversion, and poured more money into targeted social media ads and Google Ads.
+I recently visited a school, and the administrator told me she needed more compelling word-of-mouth marketing.
+However, she had a large digital file of evidence that proved her marketing efforts were reaching her intended online audience.
+Despite that, the school noticed a decline in both inquiries and applicant conversion and poured more money into targeted digital ads.
 The school was at its budget capacity for marketing.

 Curious, I asked a lot of questions.
-How did the administrator know that the word of mouth marketing was not working?
+How did the administrator know that word-of-mouth marketing was not working?
 New inquiries were not naming friends or family that attended the school as a way that they heard about the school.
 They were finding the school through searches and ads.
-But, the inquiries were not converting to applicants at the rate that they were two and three years ago.
+However, the inquiries were not converting to applicants at the rate that they were two and three years ago.

 The author, Jill Goodman, is a consultant working with independent school leaders to advance their school’s mission, enhance their processes, and bolster their skills.